 and Date Code Detail

 Note the date code stamped onto the flat surface of the brass nut.
-It appears to be of the form "Month-Vendor Code-Year", with months numbered from 1 - 12 and vendor codes being either "H" (Holley) or "K" (currently unknown).
-Looking at the two examples above, we see "12-H-67" (December 1967, Holley) and "10-H-6" (October 1969, Holley); the "9" appears to be missing from "69" due to the location of the stamping at the edge of the nut.
+Current thought is that the date code is represented in "Month-Manufacturing Plant-Year" format.
+These valves were originally manufactured by the Dole Valve Company, who had manufacturing plants in (among other places) Hanover, Illinois and Kalamazoo, Michigan.
+The date code includes a month numbered from 1 - 12, a manufacturing plant code of either "H" (Hanover) or "K" (Kalamazoo), and a two-digit code representing the year of manufacture.
+Looking at the two examples above, we see "12-H-67" (December 1967, Hanover) and "10-H-6" (October 1969, Hanover); the "9" appears to be missing from "69" due to the location of the stamping at the edge of the nut.
 There is no clear change-over date identified for the switch from the C8AE-A valve to the D0AE-A valve, but the October 1969 date shown above for the D0AE-A valve is fairly early in the 1970 model year.
-I would appreciate additional insights based on observations of other date codes and engineering numbers.

 The cast identification information that appears on each valve has been seen to appear reading from both top to bottom and from bottom to top.
-The picture above shows both possibilities and two other date codes: "7-K-68" (July 1968, unknown) and "5-H-70" (May 1970, Holley).
+The picture above shows both possibilities and two other date codes: "7-K-68" (July 1968, Kalamazoo) and "5-H-70" (May 1970, Hanover).

 Thanks to Jeff Speegle for the pictures used here.